Skip to main content

 World-Class Care Regardless of Ability to Pay

-The University of California’s academic health centers provided $4.1 billion in community benefits in FY 2020-2021.
-Those benefits included care delivered at UC hospitals for which the system was not reimbursed — in the amount of $1 billion for people enrolled in Medi-Cal and an additional $1.7 billion for Medicare patients.
+The University of California’s academic health centers and faculty practice groups provided $5.9 billion in community benefits in FY 2023-2024.
+Those benefits included care delivered at UC academic health centers and faculty practices for which the system was not reimbursed — in the amount of $1.5 billion for people enrolled in Medi-Cal and an additional $3.7 billion for Medicare patients.

-Learn more about the community benefit UCH provides to Californians.
+Learn more about the community benefit UC Health provides to Californians.